Louise Elisabeth Coldenhoff: Enlistment and deployment to West Irian

 Following her graduation from the university, Coldenhoff saw that the navy had opened registration for the formation of the Navy Women's Corps.
 Coldenhoff then enrolled as a conscript.

 The selection process was conducted in Malang.
 Coldenhoff successfully passed all stages of the selection test.
 She and 11 other members were inaugurated as the first Navy Women's Corps officers on 5 January 1963 by the Chief of Staff of the Navy, Admiral R.E.
 Martadinata.
 Coldenhoff was assigned to the Surabaya Navy Supply School.
 Shortly thereafter, she and other Corps officers were deployed to West Irian.
 They were airlifted to West Irian, where their plane landed in Merauke.
-Coldenhoff underwent standing and marching practice, and was airlifted again to Hollandia (now Jayapura) after the commencement of the training.
+Coldenhoff underwent standing and marching practice and was airlifted again to Hollandia (now Jayapura) after the commencement of the training.
 She received an order to hoist the flag of Indonesia following the handover of the authority of West Irian from UNTEA to Indonesia.
 Coldenhoff was appointed as a reserve, while Lieutenant An Go Lian Lie was appointed as the main hoister for the flag.
-Prior to the flag-hoisting ceremony, Coldenhoff and her colleagues were also tasked with cleaning the ceremony field from bottle shrapnel.
+Prior to the flag-hoisting ceremony, Coldenhoff and her colleagues were also tasked with cleaning the ceremony field of bottle shrapnel.

 At 00:00 on 1 May 1963, Coldenhoff was informed by a colonel from the army that she should meet Sukarno immediately.
 She was ordered by Sukarno to replace Lie as the main hoister for the flag.